 Sometimes when you walked into the bathroom, it looked and smelled much like the back room of an illegal gambling establishment in the Bronx.
 The language wasn't much better either.
 They all thought they were bad and were laughing and entertaining themselves, thinking they were pulling something over on their old man.
 However, he did have to "go" once in a while and use the room.
 So, I think he knew.

-Once my cousin Vinnie came down from New York.
-He had to "go" and was forced to switch to plan B, the outhouse.
+Once my cousin Vinnie came down for a few days.
+He had to "go" and was forced to switch to plan B, the old outhouse.
 So, he located and loaded up all their cigarettes with those little wooden cigarette loads that blow up when burning tobacco touches them.
 I think four of my aunts were in the bathroom at the time, and all of a sudden it sounded like the 4th of July in there, with screaming and running mixed into the fireworks.

 Downstairs, I heard Grandpop mutter under his breath "Dumba asino ragazze."